-At the Aron Law Firm, our Isla Vista criminal defense lawyers may protect your rights against unjust charges for “minors in possession.”
-We understand that trivial youthful lapses may profoundly affect a young person's future employment and education opportunities.
-If you or a loved one faces this criminal charge, we are committed to applying our extensive ability and knowledge to reduce the consequences of these allegations on your future.
+At the Aron Law Firm, our criminal defense lawyers in Isla Vista work tirelessly to protect the rights of minors facing unjust charges for “minors in possession.”
+We understand that trivial youthful lapses can profoundly affect a young person's future employment and education opportunities.
+Suppose you or someone you care about is facing a charge for possessing alcohol as a minor.
+In that case, our criminal defense attorneys may utilize their extensive skill and knowledge to reduce the consequences that these allegations could have on your future.

-What Is California's Minor in Possession of Alcohol Law?
+What is the Minor in Possession of Alcohol Law in California?

-- You were under 21 at the time of the offense
+- The defendant was under 21 at the time of the offense

 - The possession occurred on a street or highway or in any place open to the public

-The prosecution doesn't need to prove that the minor was drinking the alcoholic beverage or had exceeded a particular level of intoxication for a guilty verdict to stand.
+The prosecution does not need to prove that the minor was drinking the alcoholic beverage or exceeded a particular intoxication level for a guilty verdict to stand.

 What Are the Potential Consequences for Minors in Possession of Alcohol in Isla Vista?

-Per Business and Professions Code Section 25662, it is unlawful for anyone under the age of 21 to drink or possess alcohol in Isla Vista, California.
-Any violation of this law may result in the following penalties:
+Per Business and Professions Code Section 25662, anyone under the age of 21 who drinks or is in possession of alcohol in Isla Vista, California, may face any of the following penalties upon a conviction:

 - A fine of $250 (or $500 for a subsequent offense)